-As at March 27, 2013, the Corporation holds an interest in three mineral properties that are considered to be material within the meaning of applicable Canadian securities laws: (i) TV Tower, (ii) Halilağa, and (iii) Kinsley; to be material for the purposes of NI 43-101.
+As at March 14, 2014, the Corporation holds an interest in three mineral properties that are considered to be material within the meaning of applicable Canadian securities laws: (i) TV Tower, (ii) Halilağa, and (iii) Kinsley.
 These properties are discussed in detail below.
 The remaining properties are in a relatively early stage.